unyieldinggrace/Phinster/README.md

 Phinster will take a hash of each file and compare it to a cached hash.
 If the hash of one or more files has changed since the last time the build command succeeded, the build command will be run.
 Phinster stores the cached hashes of previous builds in a hidden file named ".phinsterhashes".

 If the FileDependencies key does not exist, the build command will always be run.

+### Description (Optional)
+This is a string that Phinster will display when it lists available build targets (this can help give a brief explanation to people who are trying to figure out what your build script does).

 ## Helper functions
 Phinster provides some helper functions which can make your FileDependencies and BuildFunction functions a bit shorter: